Learn how to use Secret Network's EVM Toolkit to design dApps with confidential computing on the EVM.

 Note: the end user of the application is not exposed to Secret Network and is only working directly in the EVM environment.
 However, the data is fully protected and cannot be viewed by anyone because it is stored in encrypted Secret contracts 😮💨

 Got improvements or suggestions on how to improve SecretVRF or this tutorial ?
-Please ask in the Secret Network or Discord.
+Please ask in the Secret Network Telegram or Discord.

 For a detailed demonstration, you can watch our video tutorial available here: